Florida institutes welcomed Reforms for Substance Abuse Providers in the Practices of Substance Abuse Service Providers Act

 If you are considering enrolling yourself or a loved one in a Florida sober living home, we encourage you to consider those certified by FARR.
 Ethical treatment programs do exist and are helping individuals regain control of their lives daily.
 Lifeskills South Florida proudly adheres to FARR’s standards of operational integrity, client rights, quality of care, property and architecture standards, good neighbor policies and Code of Ethics.
 Through compassionate and nurturing professionals, we believe individuals can change their lives.
 Lifeskills provides the tools needed for empowerment and sustained long-term recovery.

 Lifeskills South Florida can help you or your loved one get your life back on track and is one of the most highly reputable drug rehabs in the Fort Lauderdale area.
-To learn more about our accredited residential and outpatient treatment programs, please call our admissions office at 844-749-1560 or complete our contact form.
+To learn more about our accredited residential and outpatient treatment programs, please contact us.